Nothing screams summer like mosquitos eating you and your loved ones alive.

 DEET wipes are for sale HERE on Amazon.

 #6 – Try Picaridin

 Have you ever heard of Picaridin?
 It is more common in Europe but we have found that we love them a little more than DEET because it not only offers similar protection but has less (if any) odor and feels less greasy.
 Picaridin comes in lotion, spray, or wipes.

 Purchase Picaridin wipes HERE on Amazon.

-In case you weren’t aware, the higher the percentage the longer the protection.
-It is as simple as that.
-If you are going to be outside for a short hour or two, use a lower concentrated repellent such as 10-20% DEET or Picaridin.
-If you are planning to be out and about all day, or longer than 2 hours, find a 30% DEET or Picaridin repellent.
+In case you weren’t aware, the higher the percentage of time you’re going to be outside, the longer the protection.
+It’s as simple as that.
+If you’re going to be outside for a short hour or two, use a lower concentrated repellent such as 10-20% DEET or Picaridin.
+If you’re planning to be out and about all day or longer than 2 hours, find a 30% DEET or Picaridin repellent.
 The CDC has approved up to 30% DEET and Picaridin for infants over 2 months.